 Ben Horowitz, Author of The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers

 Ultimately, to achieve the goals a company has for a product, PMs need to be strong communicators and skilled at managing people and resources.
 Let’s look at what this means in practice.

 Okay, forgive us for this one.
 It may sound obvious but, first and foremost, you are responsible for getting products built.
 And not just any old product.
 Awesome products that customers and users love.

 Product development under your management should move the needle.
 Everything you are doing should improve the user experience and contribute to achieving business goals, whether that is increased revenue, more downloads, or making a product more “sticky.”

 Although you aren't necessarily building them yourself, and you don't always need deep technical knowledge, you need to know enough to ask the right questions.
 This is essential if you are to understand what engineering teams are doing and how they can work more effectively.

-In many ways, your responsibilities are to translate business goals into practical development objectives.
+In many ways, your product manager responsibilities are to translate business goals into practical development objectives.